Kandla Port (Gujarati: કંડલા) is a seaport located on the Gulf of Kutch, in Gujarat state, on India's west coast.

-Kandla Port (Gujarati: કંડલા) is a seaport in Kutch District of Gujarat state in western India.
-Located on the Gulf of Kutch, it is one of major ports on India's west coast.
-Kandla was constructed in the 1950s as the chief seaport serving western India, after the partition of India from Pakistan left the port of Karachi in Pakistan.
+Recognized as one of India's 12 major ports, Kandla was constructed in the 1950s as the chief seaport serving western India, after the partition of India from Pakistan left the port of Karachi in Pakistan.
+The Port of Kandla Special Economic Zone (KASEZ) was the first special economic zone to be established in India and in Asia.